ModelOriented/triplot/README.md

 Afterwards, we are building triplot for single instance and it’s prediction.

-We can observe that for the given appartment `surface` has also big, positive influence on prediction.
+We can observe that for the given apartment `surface` has also big, positive influence on prediction.
 Adding `number of rooms` and then `construction year` to `surface's` aspect, increases its contribution.